-In the event that this Ordinance is found to be a project under CEQA, it is subject to the CEQA exemption contained in CEQA Guidelines section 15061(b)(3) because it can be seen with certainty to have no possibility of a significant effect on the environment.
-CEQA applies only to projects which have the potential of causing a significant effect on the environment.
+This Ordinance is not a project under the requirement(s) of the California Environmental Quality Act and its related State CEQA Guidelines (collectively, "CEQA") because it can be seen with certainty to have no possibility of a significant effect on the environment and thus meets the CEQA exemption contained in CEQA Guidelines section 15061(b)(3).
+CEQA applies only to projects that have the potential to cause significant effect on the environment.
 Where it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment, the activity is not subject to CEQA.
-In this circumstance, the amendments to the Ordinance would have no or only a de minimis impact on the environment because changing the affordability of housing does not have any direct or indirect physical impacts on the environment.
+In this circumstance, the amendments to the Ordinance would have no, or only a de minimis, impact on the environment because changing the provisions within existing Municipal Code chapters to clarify the permitting process, et al. does not have direct or indirect physical environmental impact(s).
 The foregoing determination is made by the City Council in its independent judgment.